Do I qualify for Social Security Disability Benefits?

 A person is “disabled” according to SSA if they have a severe medical impairment or combination of impairments lasting or expected to last 12 months or more.
 During that year, your condition must prevent you from working and earning what is considered “substantial and gainful” income.
 While many of our clients are over age 50, injury or illness can impact a person at any stage of their life.

 At Collins Price, PLLC, we’ve successfully handled disability claims for clients from ages 2 to 67.
-If you aren’t sure whether or not you qualify, your first step is to contact an attorney.
-Our team serves clients throughout North Carolina and have offices conveniently located in Winston-Salem, Lexington, and Mount Airy.
-To us, no matter your age or medical condition; you’re more than a case number.
+If you aren’t sure whether or not you qualify, your first step is to contact a Social Security Disability attorney.
+Collins Price, PLLC serves Charlotte, NC, Winston-Salem, NC, Greensboro, NC and surrounding areas with offices conveniently located in Winston-Salem, Mount Airy, and Lexington.
+To us, you’re more than a case number.
 We want to get to know you and help you get the support you need.

 Can’t Travel?
 We’ll Come to You!

 We’re proud to serve clients all across North Carolina.
 We’ve handled cases from the mountains of Franklin, NC to the beaches in Wilmington.
-If you don’t live near an office, our attorneys are flexible and can handle many issues through the mail or over the telephone.
+If you don’t live near an office, our Social Security Disability attorneys are flexible and can handle many issues through the mail or over the telephone.
 If you can’t travel and a deadline is looming, we’ve been known to make house calls as well.
-We have offices conveniently located in Winston-Salem, Lexington, and Mount Airy.

 A Step-By-Step Explanation of the Appeals Process:

 - Initial application.
-This can be done online, over the phone, or in person by contacting your local Social Security Administration office found at www.ssa.gov.
-It will take approximately 3-6 months to receive a decision and most applications are denied.
+This can be done online, over the phone, or in person by contacting your local Social Security Administration office.
+It will take approximately 3-6 months to receive a decision and most initial applications are denied.

-- Reconsideration This is an appeal of the initial denial, and it involves filling out a form provided by the SSA and updating the medical record.
-This will take another few months.
-Nationally approximately 9-13% of claims are approved at this level.
+- Reconsideration This is an appeal of the initial denial, and it involves filling out a form provided by the Social Security Administration and updating the claimant’s medical record.
+This process take several months to complete.
+Nationally, approximately 9-13% of Social Security Disability claims are approved at reconsideration.

 Every case starts with a free, no obligation consultation.